Financing Options for People with Bad Credit

 Principal: The total amount of debt, the principle excludes interest and late charges remaining on a loan.

-Refinance: Paying off your existing home loans with the proceeds from a new loan.
+Refinance: Paying off your existing mortgage with the proceeds from new financing.

-Variable rate loan: The interest rate on these loans fluctuates in response to changing market conditions.
+Variable rate loan: The interest rate on this financing fluctuates in response to changing market conditions.
 As the interest rate fluctuates, your monthly payments will be adjusted up or down depending upon your agreed upon terms.

 LTV/LCR: LTV is an acronym for the loan to-value ratio while LCR stands for the loan-to-cost ratio.
-Both are terms used by various home loan lenders to determine the loan amount that a person is eligible for based upon the total cost of the property you intend to purchase.
+Both are terms used by various mortgage lending companies to determine the financing amount that a person is eligible for based upon the total cost of the property you intend to purchase.

 Appraisal: A written analysis of the estimated value of the real estate prepared by a qualified appraiser.

-Prepayment: Repaying the home loan before the agreed date the loan was due.
+Prepayment: Repaying the mortgage before the agreed date the loan was due.
 Be aware some programs can have a penalty for prepayment.

 Penalties: Mortgages can contain numerous penalties like the above mentioned prepayment penalty, late payment fees, check bounce penalties, there are many.
-Loans can have even more than usual to offset the increased risk.
+Creative financing can have even higher costs than usual to offset the increased risk.
 You can reference HUD online learning resource for more information: Mortgage assistance (HUD).
-Take the time to read the terms of the low FICO home financing and don't be afraid to ask for clarification of any item you are not sure on.
+Take the time to read the terms of your lending agreement and don't be afraid to ask for clarification of any item you are not sure on.
 Be aware and understand the mortgage documents to know all the fees and penalties.